-With generous funding from the Wells-Fargo grant, BEL will lead a team of electric cooperatives, LMI community representatives, electric utilities and other stakeholders, including manufacturers, to demonstrate a nationally scalable model for deep energy retrofits in LMI single family and manufactured housing.
+With generous funding from the Wells Fargo Foundation grant, BEL will lead a team of electric cooperatives, LMI community representatives, electric utilities, and other stakeholders, including manufacturers, to demonstrate a nationally scalable model for deep energy retrofits in LMI single family and manufactured housing.

 The project will develop and demonstrate retrofits that cost-effectively use electricity to reduce overall energy consumption.
 The retrofits will consist of the following:

 - Health and safety upgrades, such as leaking roofs and asbestos,